Is Maui your destination to celebrate New Year’s Eve to welcome in 2021? What an amazing island to say goodbye to 2020 and aloha to 2021!

 New Year’s Eve Fireworks on Maui

 Local residents across the island put on informal displays.
-So, there’s a chance for you to see fireworks even if there are no formal, resort or town-sponsored fireworks.
+So, there’s a chance for you to see fireworks even if there are no formal shows near your accommodation.

-- Pacific Whale Foundation is offering a number of New Year’s Eve cocktail cruises that depart from either Ma’alaea or Lahaina.
-Lahaina Harbor is closer to the West Maui resorts, but parking in Lahaina can be challenging to find at times.
-Ma’alaea Harbor is closer to Wailea than Lahaina, but parking is much easier, in the large parking lot by the Maui Ocean Center.
-When checking availability, make sure that you are choosing the date of 12/31/2019 as their booking engine sometimes automatically advances the cruise into the next year of availability when a particular cruise is sold out.
+- Pacific Whale Foundation is offering a number of New Year’s Eve cocktail cruises that depart from either Ma’alaea or Lahaina harbors.
+Lahaina Harbor is closer to the West Maui resorts, but parking in Lahaina can be challenging at times.
+Ma’alaea Harbor is closer to Wailea than Lahaina, but parking is much available in the large parking lot by the Maui Ocean Center.
+When checking availability, make sure that you are choosing the date of 12/31/2020 as their booking engine sometimes automatically advances the cruise into the next year of availability when a particular cruise is sold out.
 The fireworks cruises on Pacific Whale Foundation are open to both adults and children.
 Pricing starts at $95 per child and $135 per adult plus tax.
-You can save 10% by booking online with them.
 See this link for a listing of their special New Year’s Eve cruises.

 - Alii Nui’s has an adults-only New Year’s Eve fireworks cruise with food and drink.
 It’s pricy at $299 per person, but it does include transportation from most hotels to and from the cruise harbor, which is very convenient for this holiday.
 We have taken one of their snorkel cruises and they do a nice job.
 This cruise will sell out.